johro897/electricity-cost-card/README.md

 cost = average_price_over_window × kwh
 ```

-**Cost if started now** — sums the real upcoming blocks covering the full runtime.
+**Cost if started now** — integrates the real upcoming blocks covering the full runtime.

 **Best window** — slides a window of the same length across the next `search_hours` and finds the slot with the lowest average price.
+Searches cross midnight automatically when tomorrow's prices are available.
 The saving percentage is shown if it exceeds 3%.

 ## Visual editor

 The card includes a built-in visual editor accessible from the HA dashboard UI.
 It allows you to:

-- Set the entity and graph/search hours
+- Set the entity, graph hours, search hours, and price thresholds
 - Add, edit, and remove activities with all fields
 - Copy the generated YAML at any time

 The editor does not save to a file — it updates the card config in your dashboard's YAML, which is backed up with Home Assistant as usual.

 ## Storage and backup